VarunNagesh/simplismart/README.md

 - **NAT Gateway**: Provides access to the internet for private subnets.
 - **Routing Tables**: For controlling the traffic flow between subnets.
 - **Internal Hosted Zones (Route 53)**: For DNS resolution inside the VPC.
-- **Bastion Node**: Used for secure access to private nodes, provisioned using Terraform and bootstrapped with a custom `user-data.sh` script.
+- **Bastion Node**: Used for secure access to private k8s cluster, provisioned using Terraform and bootstrapped with a custom `user-data.sh` script.

 ---